-Software Testing QA Checklists:
+Software QA Testing Checklists

-Today we bring to you another quality tool that is so often underused that we thought we would rehash details about it in the hope that it regains its lost glory.
+Today we bring to you another quality tool that is so often under-used that we thought we would rehash details about it in the hope that it regains its lost glory.
 It is ‘Check List’.

-Definition: A check list is a catalog of items/tasks that are recorded for tracking.
+Definition: A Checklist is a catalog of items/tasks that are recorded for tracking.
 This list could be either ordered in a sequence or could be haphazard.

-As soon as we get to office, we always make a list of things to do for that day/week, like below:
+As soon as we get to the office, we always make a list of things to do for that day/week, like below:

 As and when an item in the list is done, you strike it off, remove it from the list or check the item off with a tick – to mark its completion.
 Isn’t it all too familiar to us?